Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Results

-The observable $v_{n}\{4\}/v_{n}\{2,\abs{\Delta\eta}>2\}$, where $v_{n}\{4\}$ refers to the four-particle cumulant of $v_{n}$, provides direct information about event-by-event fluctuations of $v_{n}$~\cite{Giacalone:2017dud}.
+The observable $v_{n}\{4\}/v_{n}\{2,\abs{\Delta\eta}>2\}$ provides direct information about event-by-event fluctuations of $v_{n}$~\cite{Giacalone:2017dud}.
 If $v_{n}$ fluctuates between events, this ratio is smaller than 1.
-The values of $v_{2}\{4\}/v_{2}\{2,\abs{\Delta\eta}>2\}$ exhibit a strong centrality dependence, as shown in the upper left plot of Fig.~\ref{fig:vn4_plots}, with the largest deviation from unity occuring in more central events.
+The values of $v_{2}\{4\}/v_{2}\{2,\abs{\Delta\eta}>2\}$ exhibit a significant centrality dependence, as shown in the upper left panel of Fig.~\ref{fig:vn4_plots}, with the largest deviation from unity occurring in more central events.
 The systematically larger deviations from unity in \XeXe compared to \PbPb events indicate larger elliptic flow fluctuations in \XeXe collisions.
 These trends are also observed in both the initial-state \textsc{TRENTo-IC} and hydrodynamic \textsc{IP-Glasma}+\MUSIC+\textsc{UrQMD} predictions.
-In Ref.~\cite{Mantysaari:2024uwn}, this observable was shown to be sensitive to $a_{0}$.
-To further investigate this sensitivity, the double ratio of \XeXe to \PbPb values for $v_{2}\{4\}/v_{2}\{2,\abs{\Delta\eta}>2\}$ is shown in the lower left plot of Fig.~\ref{fig:vn4_plots}.
-The theoretical predictions using parameter set \Xe (a) with $a_{0} = 0.492$ more closely match the data than set (d) with $a_{0} = 0.570$, reinforcing the conclusion based on $v_{2}\{2,\abs{\Delta\eta}>2\}$ alone.
+In Ref.~\cite{Mantysaari:2024uwn}, this observable was shown to be sensitive to $a_{0}$, which characterizes the degree of nuclear diffuseness.
+A smaller $a_{0}$ corresponds to a sharper nuclear surface, which reduces event-by-event fluctuations of the initial elliptic geometry, particularly in semi-central collisions.
+As a result, the $v_{2}\{4\}/v_{2}\{2,\abs{\Delta\eta}>2\}$ ratio is less suppressed~\cite{Mantysaari:2024uwn}.